MusicGivesMeLife/DN-780R-Interface/README.md

 ## Functions
 ### `__init__`
-Accepts a serial port as a string and opens the connection with a baud of 9600, even parity, and runs `status()`.
+Accepts a serial port as a string and opens the connection with a baud of 9600, even parity, and runs `status` and `tape_stat`.

 ### `reset`
 Performs a soft reset on the recorder.